Supplements & Ingredients

 What’s the difference between continuous dosing and “vitamin C flushes”?

-Continuous dosing refers to taking smaller doses of vitamin C regularly throughout the day, while “Vitamin C flushes” involve taking very large doses at once.
+Continuous dosing refers to taking smaller doses of vitamin C regularly throughout the day, while “Vitamin C flushes” involve taking very large doses at once to assess bowel tolerance.

 Continuous dosing aims to maintain steady, effective vitamin C levels in the bloodstream.
 “Vitamin C flushes” aim to produce a laxative effect, flushing the bowels.